byt3bl33d3r/DeathStar/README.md

 # Acknowledgments

-Thanks @DanMcInerney for the insane amount of suffering you've went through to fix this
+Thanks [@DanHMcInerney](https://twitter.com/DanHMcInerney) for the insane amount of suffering you've went through to fix this

 # How does it work?